darshil2032007/theft-detection-system/README.md

 ## 🌐 Deployment

-This application can be deployed using:
+This application is deployable via:

 ✔ Streamlit Community Cloud
 ✔ Render